Azure-Samples/iotedge-logging-and-monitoring-solution/README.md

 ## Use Case

-In order to have not just abstract considerations, the sample implementation is based on a "real-life" use case:
+In order to go beyond just abstract considerations, the sample implementation is based on a "real-life" use case:

 ### La Niña.